 Bobby Robson, who managed them from 1999 to 2004 and had them in the top five a few times.
 Jackie Milburn, who played 353 games for the club in the 40s and 50s, scoring 177 goals (and is in that newsreel above).
 And, of course, Shearer, with his right arm aloft.

-There are many, many songs from the Toon Army — named for the town’s pronunciation of “town.”
+There are many, many songs from the Toon Army.
 They are considered among the most loyal fans — how could they not, sticking with the team all these years — and among the most willing to travel.

 Their most famous is Blaydon Races.